Wareham homeowner calls police after seeing people in house on security system

-WAREHAM, MA (WHDH) - A Wareham homeowner called police after noticing several people in the private residence around 6 am Sunday morning.
+WAREHAM, MA (WHDH) - A Wareham homeowner called police after noticing several people in the private residence around 6 am on Sunday.

 There was no one home at the time of the break in, which happened at 2 Pires Street.